 But despite his interest in the guitar, and the fact that he was occasionally traveling with the Clinch Mountain Boys on the road, he had not yet developed an ambition to play professionally.
 It took until age twelve and an old 1977 video of the late Keith Whitley during his tenure as lead singer for the Clinch Mountain Boys, to inspire him to become a professional musician.
 After seeing Whitley with the elder Stanley, he was hooked and spent hours in the family basement honing his skills, and weathering the comparisons to his late Uncle Carter.
 His persistence paid off, and he took the stage as lead singer with Ralph Sr. and the Clinch Mountain Boys in June of 1995.
 Since then, he has earned the respect of Stanley fans everywhere, and has garnered praise as a strong new artist in his own right.

 On May 26, 2017, Stanley Family Records released the self-titled album by Ralph Stanley & The Clinch Mountain Boys.
 This is the first recording released since Ralph II honored his father's wishes by taking over the Clinch Mountain boys name.
-These big shoes are being filled by the talents of previous Clinch Mountain Boy John Rigsby on fiddle and mandolin, Alex Leach on banjo, Randall Hibbits on the upright bass, and Ralph II on guitar.
+These big shoes are being filled by the talents of Clinch Mountain Boys Curtis Coleman on banjo, Alex Leach on guitar, Randall Hibbitts on the upright bass, and Stanley Efaw on fiddle and mandolin.

 Ralph II has had 2 Grammy nominations on previous albums he recorded with Rebel Records.
 In 2002 he earned his first Grammy along with his father.
 Dr. Ralph Stanley for their collaboration with Jim Lauderdale on "Lost in the Lonesome Pines."
 Ralph II has proven to be an accomplished songwriter and has 6 solo albums under his belt, along with the highly acclaimed duet album with his father titled "Side by Side."
 When not traveling, Ralph II enjoys his time at home with his wife Kristi and their children Taylor and Ralph III.